 “It’s getting near show time!” the voice would boom out over the cheers of the punters.
 Susan Meiselas would hover at first near the back of the tent.
 “Don’t be shy, take your hands out of your pockets, take your money out of your wallets.
 Rest your elbows on the stage and look up into the whole, the whole goddamn show.
 Show time!
 Where they strip to please, not to tease!”

-The tent would stay erected for three to five days, before packing up and moving on.
+The tent would stay up for three to five days, before it was packed up and moved on.
 A dressing room divided the public entrance, where the girls would dance on stage, and a more private entrance: “The degree of suggestion on the front stage and participation on the back stage varies greatly from town to town, depending on legislation and local leniency,” Meiselas says.
 The audience ranged from bankers to farmers, and there was only one hard and fast rule: ‘No ladies, and no babies.’

 “Most had left small towns, seeking mobility, money, something different from what was prescribed, or proscribed, by the lives the carnival allowed them to leave,” she writes in the introduction to the book, first published in 1976 (republished by Steidl in 2003).
 “The girl show is a business, and carnival stripping is competitive and seasonal.
 Those woman who make it a career find winter employment on a series of related circuits – go-go bars, strip clubs, stag parties, and occasional prostitution.
 For most women, the carnival is an interlude on the way to jobs as waitresses, secretaries, and housewives.”

-But in no way was she ever complicit, or supportive, of the world she had so skilfully become embedded.
+But though she skilfully embedded herself in this work, she wasn’t complicit with it.
 “The recognition of this world is not the invention of it,” she says.
-“I wanted to present an account of the girl show that portrayed what I saw and revealed how the people involved felt about what they were doing.”
+“I wanted to present an account of the girl show that portrayed what I saw, and revealed how the people involved felt about what they were doing.”